Last Man Standing (Australian TV series): Guests

+Episodes

 Broadcast history

 The series premiered in Australia on 6 June 2005 - although it premiered in New Zealand some two months earlier.
 It struggled to find an audience from the beginning, with an average Australian viewership of 750,000 weekly viewers.
 These low ratings occurred despite the show having Desperate Housewives as a lead in, which at the time was attracting over 2 million viewers a week.

 It was thought by critics that Last Man Standing appealed only to "inner city lefties", unlike past successful Australian dramas such as Blue Heelers and All Saints which have more widespread demographic appeal.

 Given that a full 22 episodes had been filmed before the series began airing, the Seven Network aired consistent repeats to allow the show to find an audience.
 Ratings didn't climb, however, and in early September, the network announced the show's cancellation.
 The series finale aired on 25 October.
 This episode ended in a cliffhanger, which - due to the show's cancellation - will remain unresolved.

 The series began its airing in the UK on the FX channel in early 2006.

 The series began its airing in Finland on the Sub (formerly known as Subtv) channel in June 2007.

+Home media

+Last Man Standing: Complete First Season was released on DVD in Australia, from EMI Records on 27 November 2005.